Nice has so much to offer its tourists and locals

-The tour de France, primarily held in the month of July, begins in Monaco and passes through Nice and we were there to witness it.
-I will never forget the sound of hundreds of cyclist pedaling past us in a frenzy.
+The Tour de France, primarily held in the month of July, begins in Monaco and passes through Nice and we were there to witness it.
+I’ll never forget the sound of hundreds of cyclist pedalling past us in a frenzy.
 What a rush.
 And then it was over within minutes and we all jumped in the sea to cool off.

 5-Swim In The Mediterranean Sea Every Day

 A single ticket costs 1€ (except busses 98 and 99).
-What is amazing it you can take endless day trips to surrounding areas on the train and buses for this price.
+What’s amazing is you can take endless day trips to surrounding areas on the train and buses for this price.
 We took the bus to Monaco a few towns up from Nice and it cost us 1 Euro per ticket.
 Can’t beat that.

 For slightly more you can take weekend trips to surrounding cities taking a charming train through the mountains.

 Visit this site to learn the train schedule and prices.